-You can’t really compare your state, town or neighborhood to what’s happening miles away.
-Louise Rocco, realtor for Exit Bayshore Realty in Florida, explains that, above all else, pricing your property around the average sales price in your neighborhood is a good starting point.
+You can’t really compare your state, town or neighborhood to what’s happening miles away, says Louise Rocco, realtor for Exit Bayshore Realty in Florida.
+She explains that, above all else, pricing your property around the average sales price in your neighborhood is a good starting point.

 “If you put your house on the market for $25,000 more than the average sales price in that area, it’s probably not going to sell,” Rocco warns.

 - New paint.
-Paint the whole house, if it needs it, or just the trim, shutters and door to freshen up.
+Paint the whole house, if it needs it; otherwise touch up the trim, shutters and doors for an easy-to-achieve fresh look.

-- A clean entry way.
+- A clean entryway.
 Sweep or pressure-wash the front walk and porch.
-Polish the outdoor metalwork, clean the windows and glass and replace any burnt-out bulbs in outdoor lighting.
-And, if you can, add planters with flowers.
+Polish the outdoor metalwork; clean the windows and glass; and replace any burnt-out bulbs in outdoor lighting.
+And, if you can, add planters with healthy flowers or plants.

 - Lush landscaping.
 Think new mulch, sharp edging, a healthy lawn and beds of flowers.